evoth/blog-content/posts/2024-03-04_2024-tse-plan/index.md

 ## Location

-Speaking of Dallas, that's wear I plan on being the day of the eclipse.{{< sidenote >}}The duration of totality in Dallas, TX will be about 3 minutes and 30-45 seconds, depending on where in the city you are.{{< /sidenote >}} Since I won't have access to a car for transportation, I just have to hope that Dallas has clear skies (about 50% chance) and that I can get to a suitable viewing location using public transportation and my own two feet.
+Speaking of Dallas, that's where I plan on being the day of the eclipse.{{< sidenote >}}The duration of totality in Dallas, TX will be about 3 minutes and 30-45 seconds, depending on where in the city you are.{{< /sidenote >}} Since I won't have access to a car for transportation, I just have to hope that Dallas has clear skies (about 50% chance) and that I can get to a suitable viewing location using public transportation and my own two feet.
 Right now I'm planning on going to Trammel Crow Park, which should be wide open enough not to be overcrowded (hopefully).

 ## Eclipse close-up at 250mm